atony2099/blog/content/posts/non-tech/life/decision.md

 ---
-title: how to make  decision
+title: how to make more effective
 date: 2021-01-31
 description:
 tags: []